 In Indonesia, zakat management is governed by Law No. 23 of 2011 on Zakat Management.
 However, the law does not provide detailed guidance on implementing effective oversight mechanisms, leaving gaps in regulatory enforcement and oversight.
 This regulatory ambiguity enables zakat institutions to collect funds with insufficient oversight regarding their allocation, thereby increasing the risk of mismanagement.

-For example, the Islamic Financial Institutions in Indonesia often channelled their zakat fund to the third parties (such as Baitul Maal Institutions) instead of doing it on their own, like Baitul Maal Hidayatullah (BMH) associated as the third party of Bank Syariah Indonesia and Baitul Maal Muamalat (BMM) linked to Bank Muamalat.
+For example, the Islamic Financial Institutions in Indonesia often channelled their zakat fund to third parties (such as Baitul Maal Institutions) instead of paying it directly, for instance Baitul Maal Hidayatullah (BMH) acted as a third party for Bank Syariah Indonesia and Baitul Maal Muamalat (BMM) linked to Bank Muamalat.
 The lack of stringent regulatory frameworks means that these funds are not adequately monitored, potentially leading to their exploitation for promotional purposes by financial institutions amidst the challenges faced by small communities or zakat recipients.

 Weak oversight mechanisms further exacerbate the risk of misuse, particularly by individuals or groups with political interests.
 In several countries, including Indonesia, zakat institutions often operate with minimal direct supervision from financial bodies or government entities, which heightens the risk of corruption and manipulation.
 As described by Bremer: